cedluy/videostream/README.md

 # videostream
-for testing purposes only.

-This repository is only dedicated to temporary testing of code snippets.
-Nothing less, nothing more.
+`This repository is only dedicated to temporary testing of code snippets.
+Nothing less, nothing more.`